Policy Number: EDO201604

-Where the Regional Consultant has been approached by a complainant who has attempted to resolve an issue at the school level, but has been unsuccessful, the matter may be assessed by a Regional Consultant as to whether it meets the threshold for a ‘significant matter.’
+Where the Consultant has been approached by a complainant who has attempted to resolve an issue at the school level, but has been unsuccessful, the matter may be assessed by a Consultant as to whether it meets the threshold for a ‘significant matter.’

-If a matter is assessed as being ‘significant’, the Regional Consultant will intervene and seek to mediate or conduct a formal review.
+If a matter is assessed as being ‘significant’, the Consultant will intervene and seek to mediate or conduct a formal review.

-Matters which cannot be managed at the school level, due to their sensitivity or need for specialist management, will be co-ordinated by the Regional Director.
+Matters which cannot be managed at the school level, due to their sensitivity or need for specialist management, will be co-ordinated by the Director.

 All complaints will be handled with confidentiality and in a procedurally fair manner.